voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Set if the gunicorn config directory should be created.
-Default: false

 Default value: `false`